 Budget friendly local food: Soda Viquez

 If you want a large meal for a reasonable price, this local soda, or restaurant, is a good choice.
-We’d recommend the casado do pescado (fish platter).
+We’d recommend the casado or pescado (fish platter).
 The fish is delicious.
 Split it between two people, as it’s a ton of food!

 Healthy & cute cafe: Fresh Dayz